guildxyz/guild-network/docs/validator.md

 (depending on the hardware) to build in `--release` mode.
 For optimal performance, however, it is highly advised to build the code in `--release` mode.

+**TROUBLESHOOTING**: if you get `secp256k1`-related warnings/errors like `No available targets are compatible with this triple` and the code fails to build you might need to run `export CC=gcc` before `cargo build --release`.

 ### Run a single test-node